MY OFFSETS

 JAGUAR PRO ONLY

 There are two types of offsets in JAGUAR: public and private.
-Public offsets are presented as FLAGS (see FLAGS for more details), private offsets are available only as text format.
+Public offsets are presented as FLAGS (see FLAGS for more details), private offsets can be presented as list (on the top right corner of the display) ...

 We highly recommend to share your offset observations with other users, that's the essential idea in using the offsets in MW DXing.
 The goal is to collect and share a lot of timestamped offset data so that in the future we'll get better matching offset displays, including "offset history" in a visual format.
 That's why the public offset logging has been made as easy as possible: just drag the flag with your mouse to the correct carrier location.
 The more reliable time specific offset information we'll get for the JAGUAR displays, the more successful our DX results will become in the future.